 Per NRA Rule 19.4.1, Coaching will be allowed for Junior shooters who have not established an NRA classification, or who are classified as NRA Marksman.

-If, in the judgment of the Range Officer, a competitor is shooting in a manner that endangers the range equipment, that competitor will be withdrawn from the match and their match fees refunded.
+the Range Officer, a competitor is shooting in a manner that endangers the

 Match Structure: NRA Registered Match